brainglobe/napari-experimental/docs/source/index.md

 ## Contributing

+You can report bugs and request features by [raising an issue](https://github.com/brainglobe/napari-experimental/issues/23) on the GitHub repository - we have a few templates to help you fill out an issue if you haven't done so before.

 We follow the same [contribution guidelines](https://napari.org/stable/developers/index.html) as the napari project.
 Contributions are welcome to any of the plugins via pull request, and will be subject to review from appropriate maintainers.
+Tests can be run with [tox](https://tox.readthedocs.io/en/latest/), please ensure the coverage at least stays the same before you submit a pull request.

+## License

+Distributed under the terms of the [BSD-3] license, "napari-experimental" is free and open source software

 ## Indices and Tables